JacekDubikowski/build-your-own-framework/readme.md

 ### How should the framework work?

-If the solution was based on the reflection it would be easy to come up with ideas around it and start the coding.
+In the reflection-based solution, it would be easy to start coding immediately.
 The reflection is powerful but limited in options.

-On contrary, the annotation processing approach is both powerful and offers many ways to achieve the goal.
+On the contrary, the annotation processing approach is both powerful and offers many ways to achieve the goal.
 Therefore, the design is the point where we should start.
 Even if it turns out to be clumsy, it can be worked on during the development.